Wormnest/squirrel2doxygen/readme.md

 ===========================

-This is a doxygen filter to convert Squirrel scripts into something that doxygen can convert into C++.
+This is a doxygen filter to convert Squirrel scripts into something resembling C++ code that doxygen can parse for documentation comments.
-It has been tested on Windows 7 with python 2.7.
+It has been tested on Windows 10 with python 2.7 and python 3.7 and is also known to work on the Linux infrastructure of openttdcoop.org.
 It was designed for Squirrel version 2.2 as used by OpenTTD for AI and Game scripts.